-- Refusing to recruit, hire, or promote a person because of they are of a certain religion
+- Refuse to recruit, hire, or promote a person because they are of a particular religion

-- Imposing more or different work requirements on an employee because of that employee’s religious beliefs or practices
+- Impose different work requirements because of an employee's religious beliefs or practices

-- Imposing stricter promotion requirements for persons of a certain religion
+- Impose stricter promotion requirements for workers of a particular religion

-- Excluding an applicant from hire merely because he or she may need a reasonable accommodation that could be provided absent undue hardship
+- Refuse to hire an applicant because they may need a reasonable accommodation

-- Excluding an applicant from consideration for hire simply because they have a name associated with a particular religion
+- Refuse to consider an applicant because they have a name associated with a particular religion or national origin

-After reading this article, you may have a number of different questions or concerns.
-Not to worry.
+You may have questions about religious harassment and other forms of religious discrimination.
 FindLaw can help you continue your research.
 Click on the links below to learn more about religion and the law.

 - Federal Religious Freedom Restoration Act Overview